--George Weinstein, author of Hardscrabble Road, Aftermath, and other novels.
+- George Weinstein, author of Hardscrabble Road & other novels

 Gaby Anderson is a first generation Hungarian-Canadian, born in Montreal, Quebec.
 When she was a year old, her family moved to New Jersey, then Paris, back to Canada, and finally to the U.S. where she's lived ever since.